Getting Started

 • Git

-• Ollama recommended for local models
+• Ollama optional for local model-backed playground use

 Install Rust: